ibbles/LearningUnrealEngine/README.md

 ### Keep max number

+Continuation of the tornado.
 Every now and then, spawn a bunch of particles so that a target number of particles exist.
-Kill particles that fall off the edge of a box.
-An alternative to the box, use the tornado described above and delete particles that move too far away from the tornado center.
+Remove particles that move too far away from the tornado center.

 Requirements: